'Relief': Downtown Madison bursts into celebration as Joe Biden wins presidency

-Over the din of honking horns, cheers and bullhorns, hundreds in Downtown Madison celebrated Saturday as Joe Biden was declared the next president of the United States.
+Over the din of honking horns, cheers and cooking pots turned into drums, hundreds in Downtown Madison celebrated Saturday as Joe Biden was projected to become the next president of the United States.

 As Sam Rhyan walked up to join the growing crowd, the 31-year-old said he was feeling “a sense of excitement.”